So you have volunteered to cater for the yearly office barbecue.

 As the date fast approaches, your enthusiasm turns to panic as you realize you have no idea how much meat you need to prepare.

-No one wants to send their guests home from a barbecue.
+No one wants to send their guests home from a barbecue hungry.

-Don’t despair, there are some tried and tested guidelines to ensure you prepare the perfect amount of food, from the right amount of meat per person to the ideal number of sides.
-Let’s run through them.
+I”m going to share my tried and tested guidelines to ensure you prepare the perfect amount of food, from the right amount of meat per person to the ideal number of sides.

 Meat planning guidelines